1oom-fork/1oom/README.md

 Thanks to CivFanatics forum user sargon0 for
 [partial save game format info](http://forums.civfanatics.com/threads/moo-save-file-layout.275055/).

+Special thanks to Zachary Kline (BlindGuyNW) for improving the text version of the game.

 Thanks to those who contributed code, ideas or bug reports.